-- · No one may use the shop alone or un-monitored. - · Eye protection is required at all times. - · Long hair must be tied back. - · No loose clothing may be worn around machines. - · No open toed shoes. - · No cell phone or headphone use in shop. - No one who is tired, hung-over, medicated, or grouchy will be allowed to use the shop. - Do not attempt to operate machinery that you don't know how to use. - Do not prop doors open unless you are moving items in and out of the spaces, then make sure the doors are closed. - Leave the shop in the same condition (or better!) than how you found it: replace tools, remove waste and unused materials, sweep up sawdust - · Be aware of those around you on machinery. - · Turn off exhaust fans when you are done using them.
+- · No one may use the shop alone or unmonitored. - · Eye protection is required at all times. - · Long hair must be tied back. - · No loose clothing may be worn around machines. - · No open-toe shoes. - No cell phone or headphone use. - No one who is tired, hungover, medicated, or grouchy will be allowed to use the shop. - Do not attempt to operate machinery you do not know how to use - Do not prop doors open unless you are moving items in and out of the spaces.
+Make sure the doors are closed before beginning to work. - Leave the shop in the same condition (or better than!) you found it: replace tools, remove waste and unused materials, sweep up sawdust. - · Be aware of those around you on machinery. - Turn off exhaust fans when you are done using them.